ANNetGPGPU/ANNetGPGPU/README.md

 - All classes but SOMNetGPU are now header only
 - A bug with SOMs on GPU was fixed, which led to wrong results of the radius decay function

-Here is the new device pointer replacement.
-The distance function is now a template argument.
-Guess, this will make things easier in future.
+Here is an example of the new device pointer replacement.
+The distance function of the network is now a template argument, which will simplify library functionality extensions.

 ```
 int main(int argc, char *argv[]) {